Klicken Sie auf den unteren Button, um den Inhalt von Hubspot zu laden.

 Watch out: You can’t just simply select an element and put it wherever you want.
 The same applies for handy notification checks which many process management tools have integrated in them.
 They do work like a spell check to show you what errors you have made when modeling with BPMN, but just as when writing in a foreign language, they cannot replace missing BPMN language skills.

 You need to know which element should be introduced in which situation and be able to create the correct context between elements when using BPMN.
-The best way to learn all this is via one of our (online) courses.
+The best way to learn all this is via one of our professional training.
 Why not sign up for e.g. a course focused on process modeling in BPMN 2 for you and your core team?
 It will help you get to grips with the different elements and how to put them into practice.
 If you want to introduce process management within your company, then you should probably understand it first.
 Your colleagues and superiors won’t take you seriously if you don’t know what you’re talking about and you’ll struggle to convince them about the advantages of becoming a process-oriented company.

 2. Knowledge of What the Process Looks Like